Easy and Cute Fabric Pumpkins Tutorial – No Sewing Machine Required!

 Cut out your circle.
 For my larger pumpkins, the circles were about 14 inches in diameter.
 The circles for the smaller pumpkins started out at around 9 inches in diameter.

-Step 3
+Step Three

-Step 4
+Step Four

 Before bunching your fabric completely, stuff trash bags into your pumpkin shape.
-You could definitely use fiber filling or some other type of pillow filler, I just used trash bags because thatās what I had on hand!
+You could definitely use cotton stuffing, fiber filling, beans or even rice; I just used trash bags because that’s what I had on hand!

-Step 5
+Step Five

 Pull your thread to gather your fabric completely closed.
 This part can be a little tricky, because you want to be sure your stem covers the entire opening.
 I continued to stitch from side to side, pulling gently until the opening was completely closed and the trash bags were no longer visible.